Velvox/Velvox-Scam-Prevention-bot.py/README.md

 #### 3. **Configure the Bot**

-- Open the `bot.py` file and configure the MySQL connection in the `get_mysql_connection` function by entering the correct login credentials:
+- Open the `config.py` file and configure the MySQL connection in the `# MySQL configuration` function by entering the correct login credentials:

     ```python
     # MySQL Database Configuration